tracim/tracim/backend/doc/migration.md

 ### Avoid Multiple Heads

-Currently tracim tests doesn't support multiple head, so we do need to have a linear migration tree.
+Currently, Tracim tests do not support multiple heads, so we do need to have a linear migration tree.
 So we need to modify "down_revision" in your new revision to the last one in order to fix this kind of issue.